BertSa/CAL.projetveille2021/raspberryPi/README.md

 ```
 pip install rpi-rf
 ```

 #### Firebase Admin (Python)

 Install [firebase-admin](https://github.com/firebase/firebase-admin-python):

 ```
 pip install firebase-admin
 ```

 You will need to generate a new private key in your firebase project for this you need to open Setting > Service Accounts then click Generate New Private Key.
 Now you will paste the file in the project.Then rename the file for `GOOGLE_APPLICATION_CREDENTIALS.json`

+### Config Files

+You will find a `config-sample.json` rename it for `config.json`.
+Then open the file and set the frequency code you want your app to check for.

 ### Raspberry Pi

 For this project I'm using a Raspberry Pi 4 MobelB+.
 As long as you use the same GPI0 you wont have any change to do.

 ```
                        RPI GPIO HEADER
                               _____________